ReplicatAudio/generative1/README.md

 Essentially a sequence is a series of events (elements) that happen in chronological order.
 When the last event is completed the sequence will start again from the first event.

 The thing that sets the sequencing capabilities of this software apart from most other sequencers is that each parameter can have a unique sequence length.
-This allows for **incommensurable sequence relationships**.
+This allows for **fractional sequence relationships**.

 ### Weights
 Weights define the probability of various aspects of the music by assigning a "weight" (as opposed to an N% chance).
 Generally speaking, the more weight assigned to a given value, the more likely that value is to be selected for any given element in the sequence.